cllopes/reactathon/material/1_es6/5_promises/readme.md

 `async/await` did not make it into the ES6 or ES7 spec but it is slated for the ES8 (ECMAScript 2017) specifications.

-Async/Await is built upon ES6 `Promises` and makes async code behave more synchronously
+Async/Await is built upon ES6 `Promises` and make async code behave more synchronously.

-An example using promises to resolve a JSON object and return "done"
+An example using promises to resolve a JSON object and return `"done"`:

 ```javascript 1.8